EnablerRx/CASF/README.md

 ## Reproduce
 Run `CASF.py` to reproduce the result in our paper.

+Related datasets are released in the `DatasetPrePro` file.

 # Citation
 Please cite our work if you find it useful.